 - Reverse edged blades such as the Clinch Pick, the Spyderco P’Kal

-- Tanto blades, like those offered from Benchmade
+- Tanto or tapered blades, like the Grail

 A final word on all this: don’t overlook hand to hand skills.
 Some wrestling, boxing, and jiu jitsu will go a long way in helping you control an enemy and disallowing them the chance to rob you of initiative in a fight.